ElecBeholder/FoSAM/README.md

 # FoSAM: Foveated Segment Anything Model

-This repository contains the official implementation of the paper "Foveated Segment Anything Model" (FoSAM) accepted at NeurIPS 2025.
+This repository contains the official implementation of the paper "Foveated Segment Anything Model" (FoSAM).

 ## Abstract